-We Proudly Provide Estate Planning Services in Orange County, San Bernadino County and Los Angeles County
+We Proudly Provide Estate Planning Services in San Bernardino, Orange, Los Angeles and Riverside Counties.

 There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 New clients often say that they do not have an estate plan.
 However, most people are surprised to learn that they actually do have a plan.
 Because In the absence of legal planning, a person's estate will be distributed after death according to California's laws of intestacy.
 The State's plan may not be the plan they would have chosen to distribute their assets to their heirs.
 A properly drafted estate plan will replace the terms of the State's plan with one designed by you and which reflects your wishes.

 A last will and testament is just one part of a comprehensive estate plan.
 If a person dies without a Will they are said to have died “intestate” and state laws will determine how and to whom the person's assets will be distributed.
 Some things you should know about wills:

 - A will has no legal authority until after death.
 So, a will does not help manage a person's affairs when they are incapacitated, whether by illness or injury.

 - A will does not help an estate avoid probate.
 A will is a legal document submitted to the probate court, so it is basically an “admission ticket” to the probate court.